thomas-mauran/chess-tui/README.md

   - `Info`: General information, warnings and errors
   - `Debug`: Debugging information
   - `Trace`: Very verbose debugging information
+- **bot_depth**: Controls how deep the chess engine thinks (1-255, default: 10)
+  - Higher values make the bot stronger but slower
+  - Lower values make the bot faster but weaker

 The config file is automatically created when you first run chess-tui.
 You can manually edit it to customize your experience.